Sato 1st Japanese driver to win an IndyCar race

 The rest of the field wasn't so lucky.

-Race control was busy Sunday with several calls, and several other incidents that required review.
+Race control was busy Sunday with several of those calls, and several other incidents that required review.

 Defending IndyCar champion Hunter-Reay, who was coming off a win at Barber two weeks ago, had too much speed as he passed Ana Beatriz and couldn't navigate his way through Turn 8, driving straight into the tire barrier to bring out a full-course yellow.